 Asia Minor Travel Seminar

-The first part of the course will cover the general history of the Greek communities of Asia Minor, including:
+Goals are achieved through a two-part program.
+The first segment covers the general history of the Greek communities of Asia Minor and includes:

 Historiographic questions related to the study of Christians in a Muslim society